Key Takeaways

 Tolling: When the Clock Pauses

-Certain circumstances pause the limitations period:
+Certain circumstances can pause or delay the limitations period, but they are not automatic:

 Minority